antoniorodr/cronboard/CONTRIBUTING.md

 All participation is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).

+Before contributing, please read through this document to understand how to get started and the `project explanation` file for context about the project.
+This file is located at [docs/project_explanation.md](docs/project_explanation.md).

 ## Ways to Contribute

 - 🛠️ Make changes to code or docs (via PR)